Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston has played 62 games this season that finished with a combined score above 216.5 points.
+- Boston's games this season have gone over this contest's total of 214.5 points 65 times.

-- The average over/under for Boston's contests this season is 229.4, 12.9 more points than this game's total.
+- Boston's contests this year have an average point total of 229.4, 14.9 more points than this matchup's over/under.

 Celtics vs Heat Additional Info